Ali-Mashni/ICS344-03-G09-Final-Project/Phase1/phase1_report.md

 Description: This exploit leverages the SITE CPFR/CPTO commands provided by the ProFTPD mod_copy module (enabled by default in 1.3.5).
 It allows remote attackers to copy a malicious PHP file into the web server directory, which can then be executed to obtain a reverse shell.

+The danger of this vulnerability lies in the ability to move or duplicate files to web-accessible locations **without requiring any authentication or user permissions**.
+This allows attackers to expose sensitive files or upload backdoors (e.g., web shells) that can be triggered through the browser, bypassing typical access controls and defenses.

 ![Search result](./metasploit_screenshots/search_proftp.png)

 ## ✅ Step 4: Exploitation via Metasploit